+I’ve now had two recurrences, however both have been successfully treated.
 Officially I’m classed as ‘incurable’ and am therefore on a form of palliative care.
 However, I don’t view this as the end, it’s my stimulus to make the most of things and enjoy my life.

 But we’re improving access to treatment and care for advanced bowel cancer

 Nearly 10,000 people in the UK are diagnosed with advanced bowel cancer each year.
 This is when the cancer has spread to somewhere else in the body, such as the liver or lungs.
 People with advanced bowel cancer typically have poorer outcomes but access to surgery and drugs can help to extend life and can sometimes be curative.

 We are determined to improve survival rates and support for people with advanced bowel cancer.
 We want to see improved access to high-quality treatment to ensure longer survival and a better quality of life for people, including: